probe-lab/website/content.en/ipfskpi/_index.md

 ### DHT Lookup performance

-We have instrumented the following experiment to capture the [DHT Lookup](https://docs.ipfs.tech/concepts/dht/#lookup-algorithm) performance over time and from several different geographic locations.
+We use [Parsec](/tools/parsec) to capture the [DHT Lookup](https://docs.ipfs.tech/concepts/dht/#lookup-algorithm) performance over time and from several different geographic locations.
-We have set up IPFS DHT Server nodes in seven (7) different geographic locations.
-Each node periodically publishes a unique [Content Identifier (CID)](https://docs.ipfs.tech/concepts/content-addressing/#content-identifiers-cids) and makes it known to the rest of the nodes, who subsequently request it through the DHT (acting as clients).
-This way we capture the DHT Lookup performance from each location.
 In this section we present the average performance over all regions.

 #### DHT Lookup Performance

 {{< plotly json="../../plots/latest/dht-lookup-performance-quartiles.json" height="250px" >}}

 #### Historic DHT Lookup Performance

+The historic trend over time is currently provided by [Parsec](/tools/parsec).
+Before 21 April 2023 an older script was used that queried IPFS preload servers to measure DHT lookup performance.

 {{< plotly json="../../plots/latest/dht-lookup-performance-long.json" height="600px" >}}